 Best situation to use Column database

-Column oriented database or datastore as the name sounds it stores the data by column rather than by row.
+or datastore as the name sounds it stores the data by column rather than by row.
 It has some advantages and disadvantages over traditional RDBMS.
 Developer should know the typical situation to choose column oriented database.

 Below is the Student table representation